September Birthstone: Why Sapphire is Unique?

 Sapphire remains a popular choice in modern jewelry designs, primarily given its beauty, durability, and versatility.
 It is available in various colors, including blue, pink, yellow, green, and orange, making it a versatile gemstone for many jewelry styles.

-The most common way to use sapphire in modern jewelry is to place it as the centerpiece of a ring, necklace, or bracelet.
+The most common way to use sapphire in modern jewelry is as the centerpiece of a ring, necklace, or bracelet.
 These exquisite designs often feature a single, large sapphire surrounded by diamonds or other gemstones to create a striking, eye-catching design.
 Sapphires can also be used in smaller sizes as accent stones to add color and elegance to any jewelry piece.

 Another famous use of sapphire in modern jewelry designs comes in the form of birthstone jewelry.
 As the birthstone for September, sapphire is often incorporated into jewelry items designed for those born in the month.
 These pieces may feature a single sapphire or multiple sapphires in various sizes and shapes, often paired with other birthstones or precious metals.